tapis-project/documentation/source/technical/jobs.rst

        "additionalProperties": false
    }

 Since all input directories or files are staged to the *execSystemInputDir*, the only required field is the *sourceUrl*.
 Any URL protocol accepted by the Tapis Files_ service can be used here.
-The most common protocols used are tapis, http, and https; please see the Files_ service for the complete list of supported protocols.
+The most common protocols used are tapis, http, and https.
+The standard tapis URL format is *tapis://<tapis-system>/<path>*; please see the Files_ service for the complete list of supported protocols.

 If provided, the *targetPath* indicates a path relative to the *execSystemInputDir* into which the input is copied.
 When not provided, the  directory or file named in *sourceUrl* is copied directly into *execSystemInputDir*.